Sayonara (2015 film)

-Sayonara (さようなら, Sayōnara) is a 2015 Japanese film written and directed by Kōji Fukada and based on a play by Oriza Hirata.
+Sayonara (さようなら, Sayōnara) is a 2015 Japanese film written and directed by Kōji Fukada and based on the short play of the same name by Oriza Hirata.
 Starring Bryerly Long and Geminoid F, the film was promoted as "the first movie to feature a Gynoid performing opposite a human actor".
 It premiered in October 2015 at the Tokyo International Film Festival and was scheduled for release in Japan on November 21, 2015.